griga23/shoe-store/lab1.md

 Flink allows you to define a primary key for your table.
 The primary key is a column whose value is unique for each record.

 Let's create a new table that will store unique customers only.
+Please remember that we are using shared Kafka cluster to store the Flink table data.
+That's why we need to use unique Flink table names (with <yourname>)
 ```
-CREATE TABLE shoe_customers_keyed(
+CREATE TABLE shoe_customers_keyed_<yourname>(
   customer_id STRING,
   first_name STRING,
   last_name STRING,